 Government Funded Courses

 Government funded cyber security courses are available for free, or at a heavily subsidised rate.
-The best way to find free courses is to identify what kind of program you want to do, find the ones, and then check with providers to see funding opportunities.
+The best way to find free courses is to identify what kind of program you want to do and check with individual providers to see funding opportunities.

-Always remember that student loans from the Australian Government are often available for accredited qualifications.
-In the case of TAFE courses such as certificates and diplomas, VET students loans will cover your costs.
+Student loans from the Australian Government are available for accredited qualifications at diploma level and above.
+For TAFE courses such as diplomas and advanced diplomas, VET students loans will often cover tuition fees.
 You only pay the loan back gradually based on annual income.

 Certificate IV in Cyber Security

 Certificate IV in Cyber Security is a technician level program that provides participants with knowledge and technical skills to seek employment as a cybersecurity technician.
-The qualification is subsidised by the state and territory governments of NSW, QLD, SA, and VIC.
+The qualification is subsidised by the state and territory governments of NSW, QLD, VIC and SA.
 It covers a range of topics such as network security, cloud security, disaster recovery and contingency plans, and legislation.
-Additionally, the course is available as an Australian Apprenticeship in NT and QLD, offering opportunities to learn new skills and be paid in over 500 different jobs.
+Additionally, the course is available as an Australian Apprenticeship, offering opportunities to learn new skills and be paid in over 500 different jobs.

 Diploma of Information Technology (Cyber Security)

 Diploma of Information Technology (Cyber Security) from Upskilled trains students to become Network Security Specialists.
 The online course has an 18-24 month timeframe, although you can complete it at your own pace.
 Topics include cybersecurity risk assessments, network security management, threat data analysis, and the design and testing of network servers.
 Online learners have access to a simulated workplace and resources such as online tutorials, video content, and Pluralsight.
-For individual students, government funding options include Skilling South Australia, JobTrainer, User Choice (in the ACT), and the Higher Level Skills and Certificate 3 Guarantee in Queensland.
+Government funding options for individual students include Skilling South Australia, User Choice (in the ACT), and Higher Level Skills in Queensland.

 Certificate IV in Information Technology

 Certificate IV in Information Technology develops skills in diverse areas such database development, gaming development, networking, programming, systems administration support, and web development.
 The course has 20 units, including seven core units and 13 elective units.
 There is a Cyber Security Incident Response set of electives, which include network security, incident identification, response planning and implementation, vulnerability assessment, and threat analysis.
-The average duration is 15 months at an average cost of $7,283.
-Fees are subsidised by all state and territory governments.
+Fees are subsidised everywhere except the NT.
 The qualification is available as an Australian Apprenticeship.

 Certificate III in Information Technology

 Certificate III in Information Technology prepares you for ICT roles, including animation, basic cloud computing, cyber awareness, digital media skills, generalist IT support services, networking, programming, systems, and web development.
 The course comprises 12 units, including six core units and six elective units.
 The cyber specialisation covers basic cyber awareness, security, threat assessment, risk management, incident response, and monitoring of ICT systems.
-The course duration is typically 10 months, and the average cost is $4,384.
-In all states and territories, the course is both subsidised and available as an Australian Apprenticeship.
+The course is available as an Australian Apprenticeship, and is subdised in all states and the ACT.

 Short Courses for Beginners